SpoonLabs/astor/README.md

 **Output**:

+The Astor's output is located in folder "./outputMutation".
+You can change it through command line argument '-out'.
+Inside the folder "/src/" Astor stores the source code of the solutions that it found.

 Folder “default” contains the original program, without any modification.
 It's a sanity check, it’s the output of spoon without applying any processor over the spoon model of the application under repair.

 Each folder "variant-x" is a valid solution to the repair problem (passes all tests).
 There is an command line argument `saveall` that allows you to save all variants that Astor generates, even they are not solution.
+For each variant x that is solution, Astor sumarizes all changes applied to variant x inside the file '/variant-x/patch.xml'.

 **jKali**